The garden waste payment system has re-opened. You can register online, via the phone or at the Community Hubs.

 Your collection day may change from last year.
 You can check your collection day online at – https://maps.monmouthshire.gov.uk/

-Will I get a permit with a wheeled bin?
+Will I get a permit to put on the wheeled bin?

 What if I can’t store a bin?